ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 *Note:* Using this parameter is potentially risky, as the module has been built for a minimal configuration file with the configuration primarily coming from conf.d/ entries.

+#####`default_charset`

+If defined, the value will be set as `AddDefaultCharset` in the main configuration file.
+It is undefined by default.

 #####`default_confd_files`

 Generates default set of include-able Apache configuration files under  `${apache::confd_dir}` directory.
 These configuration files correspond to what is usually installed with the Apache package on a given platform.

 #####`default_mods`

 Sets up Apache with default settings based on your OS.
 Valid values are 'true', 'false', or an array of mod names.

-Defaults to 'true', which will include the default [HTTPD mods](https://github.com/puppetlabs/puppetlabs-apache/blob/master/manifests/default_mods.pp).
+Defaults to 'true', which includes the default [HTTPD mods](https://github.com/puppetlabs/puppetlabs-apache/blob/master/manifests/default_mods.pp).

-If false, it will only include the mods required to make HTTPD work, and any other mods can be declared on their own.
+If false, it only includes the mods required to make HTTPD work, and any other mods can be declared on their own.

-If an array, the apache module will include the array of mods listed.
+If an array, the apache module includes the array of mods listed.

 #####`default_ssl_ca`

 The default certificate authority, which is automatically set to 'undef'.
-This default will work out of the box but must be updated with your specific certificate information before being used in production.
+This default works out of the box but must be updated with your specific certificate information before being used in production.

 #####`default_ssl_cert`

-The default SSL certification, which is automatically set based on your operating system  ('/etc/pki/tls/certs/localhost.crt' for RedHat, '/etc/ssl/certs/ssl-cert-snakeoil.pem' for Debian, and '/usr/local/etc/apache22/server.crt' for FreeBSD).
-This default will work out of the box but must be updated with your specific certificate information before being used in production.
+The default SSL certification, which is automatically set based on your operating system  ('/etc/pki/tls/certs/localhost.crt' for RedHat, '/etc/ssl/certs/ssl-cert-snakeoil.pem' for Debian, '/usr/local/etc/apache22/server.crt' for FreeBSD, and '/etc/ssl/apache2/server.crt' for Gentoo).
+This default works out of the box but must be updated with your specific certificate information before being used in production.

 #####`default_ssl_chain`

 The default SSL chain, which is automatically set to 'undef'.
-This default will work out of the box but must be updated with your specific certificate information before being used in production.
+This default works out of the box but must be updated with your specific certificate information before being used in production.

 #####`default_ssl_crl`

 The default certificate revocation list to use, which is automatically set to 'undef'.
-This default will work out of the box but must be updated with your specific certificate information before being used in production.
+This default works out of the box but must be updated with your specific certificate information before being used in production.

 #####`default_ssl_crl_path`

 The default certificate revocation list path, which is automatically set to 'undef'.
-This default will work out of the box but must be updated with your specific certificate information before being used in production.
+This default works out of the box but must be updated with your specific certificate information before being used in production.

+#####`default_ssl_crl_check`

+Sets the default certificate revocation check level via the [SSLCARevocationCheck directive](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcarevocationcheck), which is automatically set to 'undef'.
+This default works out of the box but must be specified when using CRLs in production.
+Only applicable to Apache 2.4 or higher, the value is ignored on older versions.

 #####`default_ssl_key`

-The default SSL key, which is automatically set based on your operating system ('/etc/pki/tls/private/localhost.key' for RedHat, '/etc/ssl/private/ssl-cert-snakeoil.key' for Debian, and '/usr/local/etc/apache22/server.key' for FreeBSD).
-This default will work out of the box but must be updated with your specific certificate information before being used in production.
+The default SSL key, which is automatically set based on your operating system ('/etc/pki/tls/private/localhost.key' for RedHat, '/etc/ssl/private/ssl-cert-snakeoil.key' for Debian, '/usr/local/etc/apache22/server.key' for FreeBSD, and '/etc/ssl/apache2/server.key' for Gentoo).
+This default works out of the box but must be updated with your specific certificate information before being used in production.

 #####`default_ssl_vhost`

 Sets up a default SSL virtual host.
 Defaults to 'false'.
-If set to 'true', will set up the following vhost:
+If set to 'true', sets up the following vhost:

 ```puppet
     apache::vhost { 'default-ssl':